-The pie chart below shows that girls significantly outperformed boys in the Literacy tests but boys outperformed them in overall Numeracy (although girls performed slightly better in Data, Measurement, Space and Geometry).
+The pie chart below shows that boys significantly outperformed girls in both the Literacy and Numeracy tests.
+This was the first year that boys outperformed girls in both areas.

-2014 Year 5 NAPLAN Results
+2015 Year 5 NAPLAN Results

-One Year 5 student was absent, one student was withdrawn and one student was exempt from the tests.
+One Year 5 student was absent and one student was withdrawn.
+No students were exempt from the tests.